 1.2.
 Irregular Gerundios

 The following is a list of the most frequent Irregular Gerundios.
-There are 2 types: either the verb has a small vowel change in the stem, or a letter “y” appears.
+There are 2 types: for some verbs, there is has a small vowel change in the stem.
+For others, a letter “y” appears.

 2. Uses of the Gerundio

 2.1.
 As part of the Present Progressive, expressing an ongoing action

 We use the Gerundio coupled with the verb “estar” to build sentences in Present Progressive Tense, to express what’s happening at the moment.
 Click here to learn all about the Spanish Present Progressive.

 In Present Progressive, we need to conjugate only “estar” for the specific person, because the Gerundio is the same for all persons.

 We are cooking fish.